AnsahMohammad/fiesta/README.md

 A project which helps in reducing decesion making a person experience deciding what to wear

-will be using shuff() algorithm from researched R1.ipynb This application will be a web-based application which huffles the dress the person wish to wear once every week and refreshing the possibility without forming any pattern.
+will be using shuff() algorithm from researched R1.ipynb This application will is web-based application which Shuffles the clothes a person wish to wear once every week and refreshing the possibility without forming any pattern.

-contributor : Mohohammad Ansah started  : 09-09-2022
+Made using Streamlit

+#contributors
+1) Mohammad Ansah